Blog ComparisonsProductplan vs Productboard: 2026 Comparison

 But that's just the beginning of this product management software.

-There is a customer-facing feedback portal where customers can leave feature requests, bug reports, ideas, or just about any feedback item they can think of.
+There is a customer-facing feedback portal where customers can submit feature requests, bug reports, ideas, or just about any feedback item they can think of.
 There is a centralized inbox to align teams on who submitted what.

 You can get user impact scores based on how users rate the importance of a feature request or a bug fix, which lets you quickly prioritize feedback using prioritization frameworks.
 You can then further segment feedback based on geography, industry, company size, revenue, and more.